publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch69A/m__us_usc_t22_s6023.md

     (4) __Confiscated__

-    As used in subchapters I and III of this chapter, the term “confiscated” refers to—
+    As used in subchapters I and III, the term “confiscated” refers to—

         (A)